Programs & Products

-All of our student workbooks are left-hand friendly.
+All of our student editions are left-hand friendly.
 We put models for the children to copy on both sides of the page so that left-handed students don’t cover the model they are asked to copy.
 This alleviates the problem of left-handed individuals having to hook their wrists to see the models and enables them to maintain correct positioning.

 How can I use my board more effectively to model?

 It takes some practice to learn how to position yourself so that your students can see how you form letters when using the board for instruction.
 Position your body to the side so that your writing hand is visible.
 Your students will be able to watch the formation and skills you are teaching.
 Practice holding the chalk or dry erase marker a little farther back than usual.
 This will help your students see how the letters are formed.
 The double lines are easy to draw on your board using music staff markers found at teachers supply stores or our Double Line Writer.